GeiserX/jwlibrary-plus/README.md

 [![jwlibrary-plus compliant](https://img.shields.io/github/license/DrumSergio/jwlibrary-plus)](https://github.com/DrumSergio/jwlibrary-plus/blob/main/LICENSE)

-This is a Telegram bot assistant to help you prepare for Jehovah's Witnesses weekend meetings.
-It uses ChatGPT 3.5-turbo to write contextual notes for each paragraph.
+This project is a Telegram bot assistant to help you prepare for Jehovah's Witnesses weekend meetings.
+It uses ChatGPT 3.5-turbo to write contextual notes for each paragraph, with configurable inputs.

 ## Table of Contents